yuorb/yuorb.github.io/src/tutorial/cl.md

 Did I take your seat?
 Do excuse me.

-Oh, excuse me, I didnʼt mean to disturb you.
+Oh, excuse me, I didn’t mean to disturb you.

 5. said before disagreeing with someone:

-Excuse me, but arenʼt you forgetting something?
+Excuse me, but aren’t you forgetting something?

 Excuse me!
 That was my idea, not yours!